solo-io/supergloo/docs/content/getting_started/osm/_index.md

 [Open Service Mesh (OSM)](https://openservicemesh.io/) is the brand new Open Source envoy proxy based service mesh from the folks at microsoft.

-OSM comes with a new API, and a new set of usage patterns, but luckily Service Mesh Hub allows us to interact with OSM using our API.
+OSM comes with a new API and a new set of usage patterns which Service Mesh Hub can translate and manage.

 ## Installing OSM